Exploring the Impact of International Internships on My Professional Path

 Much like the characteristics and values instilled in me from a young age at soccer practice, the insight I gained from my time interning abroad has and will continue to augment my capability to thrive in all facets of life, from making new friends to facilitating business transactions around the world.
 For my next adventure, you can find me at Vanderbilt University, where I’ll continue expanding my perception of the world and surely be introduced to a plethora of unique individuals while I pursue my master's in marketing and ultimately, a career in Spain.

-Natalie Burns is the Summer 2022 Alumni Ambassador in Seville, Spain, and is currently studying at Binghamton University.
+Natalie Burns is the Summer 2022 Alumni Ambassador in Seville, Spain, and is currently studying at Vanderbilt University.